 Soup is perfect for reheating in a microwave on a rainy day.
 Since soup does not have any crisp crusts it will reheat very well.

-Traditionally, we recommend heating a soup for approximately 3 minutes, stopping every 60 seconds to quickly stir (this helps to avoid those unwanted cold spots, yuck), and covering the cup or bowl with a damp paper towel to allow the left-overs to steam.
+Traditionally, we recommend heating a bowl of soup for approximately 3 minutes, stopping every 60 seconds to quickly stir (this helps to avoid those unwanted cold spots, yuck), and covering the cup or bowl with a damp paper towel to allow the left-overs to steam.

 Cover Pasta When Microwaving